RENEE MONTAGNE, Host:

 This is MORNING EDITION, from NPR News.
 I'm Renee Montagne.

 NPR's Corey Flintoff was with U.S. troops in Marjah recently.

-Lieutenant Colonel BRIAN CHRISTMAS (Commander, 3rd Battalion, 6th Marine): Today, the Taliban are trying to make a mark because they feel the pressure.
+BRIAN CHRISTMAS: Today, the Taliban are trying to make a mark because they feel the pressure.
 We've put forces, we've dedicated them there, forces that they're not used to seeing.

-Mr. SCOTT DEMPSEY (Foreign Service Officer, USAID): When Nawa was cleared last July, many of the insurgents who were fighting in Nawa were able to flee to Marjah, and the malevolent influence of Marjah was around until February when Marjah was cleared.
+SCOTT DEMPSEY: When Nawa was cleared last July, many of the insurgents who were fighting in Nawa were able to flee to Marjah, and the malevolent influence of Marjah was around until February when Marjah was cleared.

 FLINTOFF: Dempsey says the capture of Marjah helped relieve pressure on Nawa, which is now stable and relatively prosperous, an indication of what he believes Marjah could be, given another six months or so.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.